 We won't pay any claims until you have paid us the premium you owe in full.
+We can deduct any premium you owe us from any claim we are due to pay you.

 If we don't receive your premium for 45 days or more past the due date, we may cancel your policy by giving you notice.
-If we do cancel your policy due to unpaid premiums, we'll cancel your policy from the date you have paid up to.